uec-hpc-lab/CNFET-OCL/README.md

 gzip -d *.gz

-If you have Synopsys StarRC, you can also use the Nxtgrd file for parasitic extraction with LEF and DEF files after P&R.
+If you have Synopsys StarRC, you can also use the Nxtgrd file for parasitic extraction with LEF and DEF files after P&R. The Nxtgrd file was generated with regular dieletric constant.

 ## Related publication
 If you use our cell library in any published work, we would appreciate a citation for the following paper.